PavanRangani/docs/docs/prd/banking/banking.md

   - Dispose tab: `disposed-banking-of-{legal entity name}.pdf`
 - Sorting order of current banking tab is same as [Browse page sorting](#sorting-order)
 - Sorting order of disposed  banking
-  - Primary sorting on entity type in sequence of Individuals & Joint (Each entity type alphabetically sorted)
+  - Primary sorting on entity type in a sequence of Individuals & Joint (Each entity type alphabetically sorted)
-  - Secondaey sorting in alphabetical order of `Banking/Company` name.
+  - Second sorting in alphabetical order of `Banking/Company` name.

 **Note**: `Notes` column for `Current Banking` report and `Nickname` column for `Disposed Banking` are not shown in the downloaded PDF file because We wanted to accommodate report in portrait mode (Based on Keith suggestion).